-- 1. On the 4th unexcused absence of a nine (9) week grading period a letter will be mailed to parents notifying them of the student's accumulated absences.
+- On the 4th unexcused absence of a nine (9) week grading period a letter will be mailed to parents notifying them of the student's accumulated absences.
 A student is allowed five (5) unexcused absences per nine (9) week grading period, (parent notes will be considered an unexcused absence).
 If a student exceeds five (5) unexcused absences, the nine (9) week benchmark assessment for each class period must be passed with a 60% or higher grade.
 (The attendance for each class period is recorded independently.)
 If the student fails the benchmark assessment, their nine (9) weeks grade will default to a 59%.
 (If student's average is below 59%, they will receive the lower average for that nine (9) weeks grading period.) - 2.
-On the 7th unexcused absence of a nine (9) week grading period the student and parent will be required to meet with the LHS child study team.
-This meeting will be face-to-face.
-Student will be suspended from participating and/or attending any extracurricular activities until meeting has taken place. - 3.
+On the 7th unexcused absence of a nine (9) week grading period the student and parent will be contacted by the dean of students.
+If this is repeated in additional nine weeks grading periods, the student and parent will be required to have a face-to-face meeting with our child study team.
+The student will be suspended from participating and/or attending any extracurricular activities until meeting has taken place. - 3.
 On the 10th unexcused absence of a nine (9) week grading period the student will receive a grade of 59%, (F failing).
 If student's average is below 59%, they will receive the lower average for that nine (9) week grading period.
 In addition, this information will be reported to the Florida Department of Highway Safety and Motor Vehicles (DMV). - 4.
 Once a student misses 10 unexcused days of school in any one period during the 9 weeks, the student will be suspended from participating or attending any extracurricular activities for the remainder of the 9-week grading period.
 (This includes sporting events, club activities, prom, grad bash, etc.).
 If this happens twice within the first three grading periods, the student will be suspended from participating or attending any extracurricular activities for the remainder of the school year. - 5.
 Students who fail a class due to attendance will not be allowed to retrieve the credit for that class using our credit retrieval program.
 The student will have to retake the class (brick and mortar) with Lafayette High or retake the class via one of the district approved virtual options.